 1. Marvel at the Night Sky

-If your yard has a relatively unobstructed view of the sky, all you need is a clear sky to enjoy an evening of stargazing.
-Put blankets on the lawn and stretch out on your backs so you don’t have to crane your necks.
-You can get a stargazing app for your smartphone that will help you identify stars, planets and constellations.
-Simply open the app and point your phone at the night sky for information about a particular segment of the heavens.
-A good pair of binoculars will give you and the children a better look at the moon, planets and star clusters.
+If your yard has a relatively unobstructed view of the sky, all you need is a cloudless evening to enjoy stargazing.
+Just put a blanket on the lawn and take in the marvels of nature.
+There’s no need for astronomy classes, your smartphone will help you identify stars, planets, and constellations.
+Download one of the countless apps available now, and simply point your phone at the night sky for information about a particular segment of the heavens.
+A good pair of binoculars will give you and the children a better look at the moon, planets, and star clusters.

-If you want to take stargazing to another level, check out some of the websites offered by sky watchers.
-The website Sky and Telescope has a feature called “This Week’s Sky at a Glance” that will update you on what to look for each evening.
+Check out some of the websites offered by sky watchers and take stargazing to another level.
+For example, the Sky and Telescope site has a feature called “This Week’s Sky at a Glance” that will update you on what to search for each evening.
 If you are thinking of buying your own telescope, the Smithsonian has some good advice on its website.
-It suggests that amateur astronomers wait a bit before purchasing their own equipment.
-It also suggests looking for an observatory or astronomy club that offers stargazing parties.
+While you’re still an amateur astronomer, it’s better to wait a bit before purchasing your own equipment.
+Instead, find an observatory or astronomy club that offers stargazing parties.
 Such events often allow participants to look through some amazing telescopes.

 2. Go on a Quest!

-What kid wouldn’t like to go on a quest?
-There are at least three different questing activities that will get your children outdoors and hone their searching skills.
+Kids absolutely love quests!
+And there are at least three excellent questing activities that will get your children outdoors and ready to hone their searching skills.
 Each has its own unique culture.
 Also, some are more commonly practiced in particular areas of the country, so you should do a little research before deciding upon one of the three.

-- Letterboxing.
+• Letterboxing.
 This type of treasure hunt originated around 150 years ago and has evolved over time.
-In the version practiced today, letterboxers hide small boxes in public areas and post online clues to help searchers find them.
-The clues may be straightforward or in the form of riddles or poems.
+In the version practiced today, letterboxers hide small boxes in public places and post online clues to help searchers find them.
+The clues may be straightforward or take the form of riddles or poems.
 Each letterbox contains a logbook and a stamp.
-Letterbox seekers carry their own logbooks and individualized stamps.
-When they find a letterbox, they stamp its logbook with their own stamp, and then use the stamp from the letterbox to mark their own logbook.
+When letterbox seekers find a box, they use the stamp in the box to mark their own logbook and leave their own stamp in the letterbox’s logbook.
+This creates a record of their discovery.
 Enthusiasts use several websites, with Letterboxing.org being the most popular.

-- Geocaching.
+• Geocaching.
 This questing activity is similar to letterboxing, except that the boxes – known as caches – are listed online by their longitude and latitude.
-Searchers use GPS gadgets or their smart phones to locate the caches, which often contain small toys or prizes in addition to a logbook.
-Searchers log their finds online as well as in the logbook.
-Some caches are easy to find.
-Others are difficult.
-Serious hobbyists like to claim FTF (first to find) honors for a cache.
+Searchers use GPS gadgets or their smartphones to locate the caches, which often contain small toys or prizes in addition to a logbook.
+Their findings are logged online and in the logbook.
+Some are easy to find, others quite difficult.
+Serious hobbyists like to claim FTF (first to find) honors for a stash.
 The most popular website is Geocaching.com.

-- Orienteering.
+• Orienteering.
 This activity is somewhat different from letterboxing and geocaching in that participants aren’t questing for a particular item but are seeking to complete a course.
 They negotiate the course using maps.
-Children are taught orienteering through a series of easier activities.
-The first step is usually a string course, in which children travel to a series of markers marked by a string while following along on a map.
-Children then graduate to a white course, which is a short marked course that participants can complete with the use of a simplified topographical map.
+Children are taught orienteering through a number of easier activities.
+The first step is usually a string course, where you need to travel to a series of markers connected by a line while following along on a map.
+Kids then graduate to a white course, which is a short marked course that participants can complete with the use of a simplified topographical map.
 You can learn more at OrienteeringUSA.com.

 See also: 13 Food Activities for Kids.